 - Is this a food you eat or use frequently?
 The foods that you purchase and consume most often are your best bets when buying in bulk.

 - Will you use the food quickly?
 Produce isn’t typically bought in bulk, but if you’re making a big batch of tomato sauce or guacamole, then saving money by purchasing bulk produce is a good option.
 You can also preserve produce for later use in a variety of ways like freezing, canning, or drying.

 - Does this item have a longer shelf-life?
-Non-perishable foods are best, but you can also choose foods that are shelf stable for long periods of time.
+Non-perishable foods are best, but you can also choose foods that are shelf-stable for long periods of time.

 - Have you tried this food before?
 If you don’t already know that you and your family will love it, avoid buying it in large quantities.